openharmony/docs/en/application-dev/device/usb-guidelines.md

 ## How to Develop

-You can set a USB device as a host to connect to a device for data transfer.
+You can set a USB device as the USB host to connect to other USB devices for data transfer.
 The development procedure is as follows:

 1. Obtain the USB device list.